Scale about Center

 Some relevant plugins

-Note: To download plugins from SketchUcation, join the forum and logon.
+Note: To download plugins from SketchUcation, join the forum and logon (free).

 - Artisan Dale Martens - Sculpting - Fee

 - AutoSmooth ThomThom - Automatically softens and smooths autofolded edges created by the native tools.

 - LSS Toolbar kirill2008 - Adds control construction points to curves and groups with faces for 3D model manipulation.

 - ExtrudeTools - TIG - A set of extrusion tools.

-- FredoScale Fredo6 - is a plugin which adds a lot more functionality to the Scale tool.
+- FredoScale Fredo6 -a plugin which adds a lot more functionality in a Scale-like tool

 - HoverSelect Fredo6 - Multiple selection of lines.

 - Joint Push Pull Fredo6 - 3D extrusions.

 - Projection v2 Didier Bur - adds some nifty abilities, like extruding a line along a choosen vector and projecting other good stuff.

 - Nudge Smustard - Nudges, moves, selected geometry with the keyboard arrow keys.

 - RpTools Suite of tools including a move wizard which nudges geometry.
 Windows